elastic/kibana/src/plugins/profiling/INTERNALS.md

 * `value` represents the number of samples for that node
 * `depth` represents the depth of the node in the flamegraph, starting from zero
 * `pathFromRoot` represents the full path from the flamegraph root to the given node

-### /api/prodfiler/*/flamechart/pixi

-The response returned from this API is used by the Pixi flamegraph.

-The expected JSON response is the same format returned from `/api/v1/restricted/flamechart/$projectID/$timeStart/$timeStop`.